-A constructive total loss in the marine hull insurance policy means that the cost of repair of a damaged ship/vessel is more than the value of the ship/vessel.
+A constructive total loss in the marine insurance policy means that the cost of repair of a damaged ship/vessel is more than the value of the ship/vessel.

 The vessel, in this case, cannot be preserved from actual total loss as the expenditure on its repairs/replacement will exceed its value when the expenditure had been incurred.

 There is a constructive total loss when:

 - Deprived the insured of the possession of his ship by the peril, insured against.

 - The insured is unlikely to recover the ship.

 - The cost of recovering the ship would exceed its value when recovered.

 - In the case of damage to a ship, if damaged to the extent that the cost of repairing the damage would exceed the value of the ship when repaired.

 A constructive total loss is a concept peculiar to marine insurance.
 It is an intermediate form of loss between partial and actual total loss.
-If the insured meets the requirements for a constructive total loss then he may claim for a total loss of the vessel.
+If the insured meets the requirements for a constructive total loss, then he may file a Hull Insurance claim for a total loss of the vessel.

-vessel ‘Irene IX’ was traveling towards Somali.
+vessel ‘Irene IX’ was travelling towards Somalia.
 Its job was to load the consignment of shipping materials from a construction company and transport it to another site.

 On its voyage, Somali Pirates captured the vessel on 8th August 2001.
 When the vessel was under the capture of the pirates, due to poor maintenance of the vessel’s machinery ultimately resulted in damage.
 One of the auxiliary generators exploded and one of the cylinders on the main engine leaked.
 The pirates evacuated the ship later and it sank due to water flooding.
 Traced the ship’s location with the help of the Government.

-As the owning company had insured ‘Irene IX’ with a Marine Hull insurance policy, they immediately contacted the insurers once the ship was located.
-The Insurance company carefully evaluated the situation and found that the cost of recovering the ship.
+As the owning Marine Insurance company had insured ‘Irene IX’ with a Hull insurance policy, they immediately contacted the insurers once the ship was located.
+The Insurance company carefully evaluated the situation and found the cost of recovering the ship.
 And also, the cost of repairing the ship will exceed the value of the ship when repaired.